mlund/elasticrab/README.md

   </a>
 </p>

-# ElastiCrab
+# Elasticrab

-ElastiCrab is a command-line tool for protein normal-mode analysis.
+Elasticrab is a command-line tool for protein normal-mode analysis.
 It reads a PDB or mmCIF structure, builds an elastic network, computes the lowest mass-weighted rigid-block modes, and writes trajectories, transition morphs, or energy tables for downstream analysis.